Video Search Architecture Overview#

 1. Change inference microservices:

 • The default option is OpenVINO model server.
-It is possible to use other model servers like Virtual Large Language Model (vLLM) with OpenVINO as backend and Text Generation Inference (TGI) to host Vision-Language Models (VLMs) too though the options have not been validated.
+It is possible to use other model servers like Virtual Large Language Model (vLLM) with OpenVINO as backend and Text Generation Inference (TGI) to host Embedding and Vision-Language Models (VLMs) too though the options have not been validated.

 • The mandatory requirement is OpenAI API compliance.
 Note that Intel does not guarantee that other model servers can provide the same performance compared to the default options.

-2. Load different VLM, embedding, and reranker models:
+2. Load different Embedding, and reranker models:

 • Use different models from Hugging Face OpenVINO Toolkit or vLLM model hub.
 The models are passed as a parameter to corresponding model servers.